-Implicitly assume that universe of discourse is collection149 of all sets.
-149We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
-Therefore we use the "neutral" word collection whose meaning is obvious...
+This proof could be made more formal by drawing a proof tree or using Isabelle.
+145We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
+Therefore we use the "neutral" word collection whose meaning is obvious. . .
 Is it?

-Recall that we have defined set as collection of objects $(\rightarrow p.122)$ in the first place.
+Recall that we have defined set as collection of objects (\rightarrow p.127) in the first place.
 So it is rather futile to suggest now that there should be some difference between collections and sets.
 The fact of the matter is: the approach of allowing arbitrary collections of "objects" and regarding such collections as "objects" themselves is naïve.
 We will see this shortly.
-Russell's Paradox Suppose $U := \{x \mid T^{150}\}$.
+Russell's Paradox Suppose $U := \{x \mid T^{146}\}$.
 Then $U \in U$.